Pomax/are-we-flying/docs/index.md

 }
 ```

-How this code works isn't super important, but what it does when use it is: if we update our `maps.js` file as follows:
+How this code works isn't super important, but what it does when we use it, is: if we update our `maps.js` file as follows:

 ```javascript
 import { waitFor } from "./utils.js";